-Co-ordinator: Dr. LI Yiwen 3442 5599 yiwenli@cityu.edu.hk
+Tel Email Co-ordinator: Dr. LI Yiwen 3442 5599 yiwenli@cityu.edu.hk

-Exclusive Majors (Students who study the following majors are not allowed to choose this minor):

-Major in Culture and Heritage Management or

-Major in Chinese and History (Cultural Heritage Stream and History Stream)
+Exclusive Major (Students who study the following major are not allowed to choose this minor): Major in Chinese and History (Cultural Heritage Stream and History Stream)

 With its self-consciously interdisciplinary character, the minor programme is dedicated to the study of the art, material culture and history of China and Asia as well as ancient and contemporary through teaching, research, exhibition, visit and community education.